HollyPaden/Final_Project/Process_README.md

             - **clarify if this should be shifted for best practices**

 Created YAML file for SLURM profile and updated it with basic options and resources as seen in Week 13 exercises (4.19.21)

+Created snakemake file and added an "all" rule, as well as two main rules: "rename" and "cutadapt" (4.19.21)